uarc/uforth/doc/src/dictionary.md

 ### `POSTPONE`
 - Compile-time pattern: `'^ ([^ ]*)(?: |$)'`
 - Append the compilation semantics of the word to the current word's defintion.
+- If the word is not found it will abort.

 ### `pp`
 - dstack: `( -- addr )`